josephadeabah/ppay/README.md

 - **Employer Accountability:** Companies may face pressure to address pay disparities when such information is publicly available.
 - **Policy Advocacy:** Data can be used by labor rights organizations to advocate for fair pay policies globally.

-### 2. **Pay Equity Calculator**
+### 1 a. **Pay Equity Calculator**

 **Description:**
 - A tool that compares wages across different countries and industries.
-- Provides recommendations for fair wages based on qualifications, experience, and job responsibilities, excluding cost of living as a factor.
+- Provides recommendations for fair wages based on qualifications, experience, job responsibilities, excluding cost of living and other factors.

 **Features:**
-- Input fields for job title, qualifications, experience, and job responsibilities.
 - Algorithms to calculate fair wage recommendations based on global standards.
 - Reports and analytics to help employees and employers understand fair pay benchmarks.